-Our immigration consultants are qualified to answer all our client questions and will assist you with any queries you may have.
+Our immigration consultants are qualified and able to assist you with any questions you may have.

 There are a few different Canadian visas that our team specialize in:

-- Federal Skilled Trades Program (FSTP) – A program for those who want to become permanent residents based on being qualified in a skilled trade.
+- Federal Skilled Trades Program (FSTP) – A program for those who want to become permanent residents based on being qualified in a skilled trade; and

-- Canadian Experience Class Visa (CEC) – Temporary workers or students of foreign nationality who have lived and worked in Canada for some time, and who have a good understanding of English or French, required occupational skills and good knowledge of Canadian society, may apply for a permanent resident visa through this program.
+- Canadian Experience Class Visa (CEC) – Temporary workers or students of foreign nationality who have lived and worked in Canada for some time, who have a good understanding of English or French, who have the required occupational skills and knowledge of Canadian society, may apply for a permanent resident visa through this program;

-- Quebec Entrepreneur Program – This Visa allows you to establish your own business in the province of Quebec.
+- Quebec Entrepreneur Program – This Visa allows you to establish your own business in the province of Quebec; and

-- Caregiver Visa – In this procedure, you are sponsored as a live-in caregiver.
+- Caregiver Visa – Through this visa you can be sponsored as a live-in caregiver

-Implemented in early 2015, this innovative process is a system where skilled workers can apply to become permanent residents in Canada by entering into a pool.
+Implemented in early 2015, this innovative process is a system where skilled workers can apply to become permanent residents in Canada by entering a pool of candidates.
 Based on qualifications, work experience, age and various other factors, applicants are awarded points and then possibly selected from the pool by prospective employers.

 Those individuals who are entered into the pool of candidates must be eligible for one of the immigration programs including the Federal Skilled Worker program, the Federal Skilled Trades Class, Canadian Experience Class or the Provincial Nominee Program.
-The government and employees are able to select candidates from this pool and will issue an “invitation to apply” for one of the above immigration programs.
+The Government of Canada and Canadian employers are able to select candidates from this pool and will issue them an “Invitation to Apply” for one of the above immigration programs.

 The Comprehensive Ranking System (CRS) is a points-based system that is used to assess and score a candidate’s profile to rank them in the Express Entry pool.
 Candidates are assessed by the following criteria: